 The Surface Earbuds are much more comfortable and provide a more secure fit than the AirPods.

-Fit aside, the IPX4 Surface Earbuds are more durable than the AirPods which lack any kind of official IP rating.
+Fit aside, both Microsoft and Apple’s earbuds share the same IPX4 rating.
 Microsoft’s case uses the more universal USB-C input, while Apple’s uses the Lightning connector.
-Though, Apple does give you the option to pay a bit more for a wireless charging case which can’t be said of the Surface Earbuds.
+Though, Apple does give you a wireless MagSafe charging case with the AirPods (3rd generation).

 Sound quality isn’t particularly great with either headset as they both allow external noise to mask audio reproduction.
 It’s really a “pick your poison” situation here.
 While open-fit earbuds are generally our least favorite here at SoundGuys, we recommend the Surface Earbuds over the AirPods because of their more stable fit and greater durability.
 If you have an iPhone, just save up for the AirPods Pro.

 Should you buy the Microsoft Surface Earbuds?